 Truck Accident Lawyers Serving Fort Collins and Northern Colorado

-If you or a loved one has been involved in a crash in Fort Collins or elsewhere in Northern Colorado that was caused by the driver of a tractor-trailer or other large truck, then you know how frightening and damaging these accidents can be.
+If you or a loved one has been involved in a truck accident in Fort Collins or elsewhere in Northern Colorado that was caused by the driver of a tractor-trailer or other large truck, then you know how frightening and damaging these crashes can be.

 Personal injury attorney Steve Ray wants you to also know the following:

 You Need to Investigate Your Truck Accident Right Away

 Truck carriers and their insurance companies will move fast after an accident.
 They often send their own investigators directly to the accident scene right after the crash happens.

 Their goal is to minimize their liability.
 In a state like Colorado, for instance, a defendant can evade paying any compensation if the plaintiff who brings a truck accident lawsuit is found to be equally at fault (or more) than the others involved in the wreck.